Nikitondri/auth-service/readme.md

 - Provides OAuth2 server capabilities for user authentication and authorization.
 - Offers robust security features for managing access to resources.
 - Integrates seamlessly with Spring Boot applications for securing APIs and web applications.

-## Setup Instructions:

-1. Clone the repository to your local machine.
-2. Ensure you have Java JDK installed on your system.
-3. Configure the necessary environment variables for database connection and OAuth2 settings.
-4. Build each microservice using Maven or Gradle.
-5. Run each microservice independently, starting with `db-migrations` followed by `patient-domain` and `gateway-service`.
-6. Optionally, configure Keycloak as your OAuth2 server and integrate it with `gateway-service` for user authentication and authorization.

-## Contributing:

-We welcome contributions from the community!
-If you have any ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

 ## License: